LHelmstaedter/ABM_Germany_Spain/README.md

 ## Usage
 - Download Netlogo V. 6.3.0
 - Click the Code-Button
-- Download .zip
+- Download ZIP

 ## License
 This project is licensed unter the MIT License.
 Feel free to reach out for any questions or collaborations.
-Thank you for your interest in the ABM Germany and Spain project!
+Thank you for your interest in the ABM!